-- A "Code of Behaviour at Playtimes" is agreed by the school council, setting out expectations for good behaviour during breaktimes - "Management of off Site Visits" provides practical detail concerning out of school visits and pupil behaviour - "E Safety Policy" sets out the approach to internet safety and appropriate behaviour on-line - Each class teacher negotiates with their class a set of rules, incentives and rewards based on the golden rules below ensuring consistency across the school - Some children require individual behaviour plans.
+- A "Code of Behaviour at Playtimes" is agreed by the school council, setting out expectations for good behaviour during breaktimes. - "Management of off Site Visits" provides practical detail concerning out of school visits and pupil behaviour. - "E Safety Policy" sets out the approach to internet safety and appropriate behaviour on-line. - Each class teacher negotiates with their class a set of rules, incentives and rewards based on the golden rules below.

+• Some children require individual behaviour plans.